fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 ### Communications between containers in a more ambitious environment

-Next, we will add a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to our docker-compose.yml.
+Next, we will configure a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to our docker-compose.dev.yml.
 According to wikipedia

 > <i>A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client, appearing as if they originated from the reverse proxy server itself.</i>